 What kind of maps can you expect from a power line inspection drone?

-Drones shoot over powerlines to obtain oblique imagery, which is then composited by third-party tools to generate 3D models.
+Commercial drones shoot over powerlines to obtain oblique imagery, which is then composited by third-party tools to generate 3D models.
 It can be used to calculate the height of the powerline and the ground, the distance from the powerline to the nearest obstacle, distance from the tower to another.

 3D point cloud

-Thermal imaging from drones can be used for measuring the heat emitted from powerlines in order to analyze the abnormal voltage and contact resistance.
+A thermal drone can be used for measuring the heat emitted from powerlines in order to analyze the abnormal voltage and contact resistance.
 It helps the operation and maintenance personnel to check the defects in time.

 What is the best drone for power line inspection?